kalessin352/SQL-query-practice/README.md

 # SQL Practice — Superstore Dataset

-A collection of SQL query exercises using SQLite to practice intermediate-level database operations on a sample retail dataset.
+A collection of SQL query exercises using SQLite to practice database operations on a sample retail dataset.

 ## Dataset Overview